Skip to content

 Beyond the trophy and the noterity that come with having the best team in college football, there are also financial rewards for the men who them in the form of contract extensions and hefty raises.
 So it’s no surprise that some of the nation’s highest-paid coaches are those with titles on their resumés.

-Here is the coaching salary and buyout information entering the 2025 season.
+Here is the coaching salary and buyout information for the 2025 season.
+All salary information is via USA Today.

 Highest-Paid College Football Coaches

-On this page, we’ll identify the highest-paid coaches in college football. what they make, how much it will take to buy them out and more, based on USA Today’s salary database.
+On this page, we’ll identify the highest-paid coaches in college football, what they make in 2025, how much it will take to buy them out and more, based on USA Today’s salary database, released on Oct.
+8, 2025.

 Let’s dive in: